Clob4k/pseudocode-to-python-converter/README.md

 And ``ELSE`` lines up with ``THEN`` .
 Wrong format may lead to serious errors.

-Do check the enclose for ``CASE`` statement since it is crucial for convertion.
+Do check the "ENDCASE" for ``CASE`` statement since it is crucial for conversion.

 ```
 IF <condition>